LauraBrogan/programming-assignment-2019/README.md

-## My Repositiory can be download from git hub
+## Downloading My Repositiory from git hub
-1. Go to Git Hub using the following link [Click Here:](http)
+1. Go to Git Hub using the following link [Click Here:](https://github.com/LauraBrogan/programming-assignment-2019)
 2. Click the download button

 ## Whats contained in the repository
+This repositor contains:
++ gitignore file
++ Distributions.png - Image of Distributions function
++ licence file
++ ProgDA_Assignment.pdf - Assignment Instructions
++ Programming Assignment 2019.ipynb - Jupyter notebook
++ Readme.md - This document
++ Simple Random Data Image.jpg - Is an image of the Simple random data function

 ## Running the Jupyter Notebook